See Ya, Simon

-See Ya, Simon is a novel for young adults by David Hill, about a boy suffering from muscular dystrophy.
-It was published in 1992.
+See Ya, Simon is a novel for young adults by David Hill, published in 1992.
+The story centers around a boy suffering from muscular dystrophy.

 Plot

-See Ya, Simon is a fictional novel of a boy suffering from muscular dystrophy.
-It is very pronounced throughout the story that Simon will not live for another year.
-Simon is a very righteous and humorous character who is never afraid to share his various opinions and does not seem to care that much despite him knowing he is going to die.
+See Ya, Simon is a fictional novel about a boy named Simon who suffers from muscular dystrophy.
+The narrative makes it clear that Simon will not live for another year.
+Despite his prognosis, Simon remains a righteous and humorous character, unafraid to share his opinions and seemingly indifferent to his impending death.

 Main characters

 Simon

 Simon Shaw has a family of four.
-An older sister Kirsti, his Mum and Dad.
+An older sister Kirsti, his Mum, and his dad.
 He likes role-playing and has a good sense of humour.
 He dislikes being left out and being treated differently.
-He is underweight with no build, due to his Muscular Dystrophy.
+He is underweight with no build due to his Muscular Dystrophy.
 He has brown hair and at times it seems that Simon has a spoilt personality because everyone gives him special treatment.

 Nathan

-Nathan who is Simon's best friend has a family of four.
-His parents have split up and he has a little sister, Fiona.
+Nathan, who is Simon's best friend, has a family of four.
+His parents have split up, and he has a little sister, Fiona.
 He looks thin and is of small build.
-He’s got brown hair and he treats Simon like a brother as they have a very close bond.
+He’s got brown hair, and he treats Simon like a brother as they have a very close bond.

-Minor Characters
+Minor characters

 Alex Wilson

 Alex is one of Nathan and Simon’s enemies.
 He is considered to be the school bully.
-Not much is said about Alex’s appearance but Nathan often refers to him as looking like an ‘ape’ or a ‘monkey’.
+Not much is said about Alex’s appearance, but Nathan often refers to him as looking like an "ape" or a "monkey."
 Alex is not the smartest kid on the block.
-This is seen when Nathan makes fun of him saying “his brain is rolling around in his head”.
-Although Alex is a bully, when Simon died he was sensitive to Nathan.
+This is seen when Nathan makes fun of him saying “his brain is rolling around in his head.”
+Although Alex is a bully, when Simon died, he was sensitive to Nathan.

 Brady West

 Brady is the prettiest girl in Nathan’s and Simon’s class.
-Brady has long blonde hair, blue eyes and beautiful sense of style.
-Nathan has HUGE crush on her.
-But as the book goes on, Nathan gets to know her better and she might not be what she seems.
+Brady has long blonde hair, blue eyes, and a beautiful sense of style.
+Nathan has a HUGE crush on her.
+But as the book goes on, Nathan gets to know her better and learns she might not be what she seems.